 On the same theme, how efficient are your laundry habits currently?
 Cut down on your water usage by maximising the loads you put on every time – this can be harder said than done if you live alone, of course, but loading your washing machine fully each time can save you a lot of water.

 In addition, hang drying your clothes and other items is the most energy efficient.
-In the summer, you could hang your clothes outside on a line – but a clothes airer works well inside for the winter or those without access to a garden.
+In the summer, you could hang your clothes outside on a line – but a clothes airer works well inside for the winter or for those without access to a garden.

 5. Turn the tap off